genzellab/UMAP/ripple_detection/README.md

  - SignalVisualizationTool.m
    Use this script to visualize the __concatenated NREM signal__ independently of detections.
 Useful when there are no detections found.

+ - delta_visualization_gui_trial.m
+   Use this script to visualize the delta detections.

+ - spindle_visualization_gui_trial.m
+   Use this script to visualize the spindle detections.